AniketPawar2602/Academic-Information-Management-System-/README.md

-Here’s a project description you can use to post your **Student Record System** on GitHub:

----

 # Student Record System

 The **Student Record System** is a Java-based desktop application that provides an efficient way to manage student records for educational institutions.
 Built using Java Swing for the graphical user interface and MySQL for database management, this system allows both **Admins** and **Teachers** to manage student information seamlessly.